Aleksander Gawronik: Penal proceedings

 In 1991, the officers of the Office for State Protection detained him in connection with the accusation of appropriation of property worth about 7.6 billion zlotys to the detriment of Art-B and grabbing 10 billion zlotys, which he was to take unlawfully from the debtor of this company.
 He was released after three weeks for a property guarantee.
 In 1993, his trial began.

 In 2000, at the request of the prosecutor of the District Prosecutor's Office in Słubice, a search was carried out in the offices and warehouses of the company belonging to him.
 In 2001, Aleksander Gawronik was arrested and subsequently detained on suspicion of committing customs and tax fraud.

 The district court in Słubice in 2004 sentenced him to 8 years imprisonment and 200 daily rates for PLN 250 fine, for extorting over PLN 9 million of undue VAT.
 The former senator did not plead guilty, claiming that his employees were guilty of fraud.
 Earlier, his trial was completed regarding the misappropriation of assets to the detriment of Art-B, in which he was imprisoned for 3 years and 8 months.
 He obtained a conditional early release in 2009, 11 months before the end of his sentence.
 In 2011, he was given a penalty of 350 days imprisonment in exchange for a fine resulting from the judgment of the Warsaw-Mokotów District Court.
 Aleksander Gawronik was sent to serve a sentence in 2012.

 In 2014, he was arrested in connection with the intent to present a plea of incitement to the murder of journalist Jarosław Ziętara.
 In 2015, the prosecutor brought charges against him in this case.
-He is currently undergoing trial for murder.
+In January 2024, the Poznań Court of Appeal acquitted Gawronik of the charge of inciting the murder of Ziętara.